hashicorp/nomad/website/source/docs/job-specification/check_restart.html.md

 ```

 The [`restart` stanza][restart_stanza] controls the restart behavior of the
 task.
-In this case it will wait 10 seconds before restarting.
-Note that even if
+In this case it will stop the task and then wait 10 seconds before
-the check passes in this time the restart will still occur.
+starting it again.

 Once the task restarts Nomad waits the `grace` period again before starting to
 check the task's health.